Expert Advice: Digital Workflow with Capture One

 If you notice the hard drives aren’t backing up or have frozen, simply eject the drive, unplug it, and plug it back in.
 Then, drag the session folder from the desktop into the drive so that you know you have the most current shots.

 Sometimes Capture One won’t recognize the camera.
 The best thing to do in this case is to have the photographer turn off their camera, quit your capture session, open it up again, and turn the camera back on.
-Sounds simple, but it does the trick.
+It sounds simple, but it does the trick.

 So you just finished up with the last shot.
 Hooray!
 However, there are a few more things the digital tech needs to do before closing up shop.